Josh-Joseph/gen-code-from-requirements-doc/README.md

 This repo is meant to get a feel for how challenging it is to generate a useful codebase using GPT-4.
 I'm less concerned here with actually generating functional code and figuring out to what degree this is possible.

 ## Design
 Ideally this would directly map from a requirements document to a functional codebase.
 Initial testing showed that was only going to work for very small projects (say, a single file or two containing a couple functions).
 Inspired by chain-of-thought prompting and how typical software development works, I tried introducing a middle step of a design document.
+Really the purpose of the design document is to:
+1. Provides all the context that GPT-4 needs to generates code.
+1. Serve as an intermediate step between the requirements document and the codebase that is easier to debug and iterate on.

+A secondary decision I made was to generate each file independently.
+This was mostly so I didn't have to worry (as much) about filling up GPT-4's context window.

 ## Usage
 I've only tested this on Ubuntu 20.04 with Python 3.10.4.

 High-level workflow:
 - Human writes a requirements document and places it in `generated_projects/<project_name>`.
-- GPT-4 writes a design document based on the requirements document and places it in `generated_projects/<project_name>`: `python src/generate_design_document_from_requirements.py`
+- GPT-4 writes a design document based on the requirements document and places it in `generated_projects/<project_name>`:
+    ```
+    python src/generate_design_document_from_requirements.py --project_path generated_projects/<project_name>
+    ```
-- GPT-4 writes a script to populate the file structure and places it in `generated_projects/<project_name>`: `python src/generate_file_structure_from_design_document.py`
+- GPT-4 writes a script to populate the file structure and places it in `generated_projects/<project_name>`:
+    ```
+    python src/generate_file_structure_from_design_document.py --project_path generated_projects/<project_name>
+    ```
-- Human runs the file structure creation script (this is easy to automate just .. makes me nervous at the moment): `python /src/generated_projects/<project_name>/generate_file_structure.py`
+- Human runs the file structure creation script (this is easy to automate just .. makes me nervous at the moment):
+    ```
+    python /src/generated_projects/<project_name>/generate_file_structure.py
+    ```
-- Use GPT-4 to populate the content of the files: `python src/generated_projects/<project_name>/generate_code_from_file_structure.py`
+- Use GPT-4 to populate the content of the files:
+    ```
+    python src/generate_code_from_file_structure.py --project_path generated_projects/<project_name>
+    ````

 ## Experiments